Massive-Wiki/nxc/nxcDescription.md

 ```
 This command builds html pages for all Markdown pages rooted in the parent directory, and writes them to the `./output` directory.
 A Lunr search index is created, and information from the latest commit of each file is used to populate “All Pages” and “Recent Pages” web pages.

+Note that NXC removes (if necessary) and recreates the `output` directory each time `nxc build` is run.

-If you want to print a log what's happening during the build, set the `LOGLEVEL` environment variable to `DEBUG`.
+If you want to print a log what is happening during the build, set the `LOGLEVEL` environment variable to `DEBUG`.

 On the command line, do: